APTG/2022_DCPT_LET/data/resources/plan3_ramped/README.md

 # Ramped field descriptions

 - Fields are similar to plan 1, but created using RayStation and are ramped.
-- Kindly provided by to Erik Traneus.
+- Kindly provided by Erik Traneus.

 Plan names are subject to change.